-The most popular misdeeds in 1855-57, in order of frequency, were Drunkenness, Adultery & Fornication, Assault & Battery, Furious Riding and Larceny.
+The most popular misdeeds9 in 1855-57, in order of frequency, were Drunkenness, Adultery & Fornication, Assault & Battery, Furious Riding and Larceny.
 However, it was also possible to spend a night in the pokey for Breaking the Sabbath, Profanity, Lascivious Conduct, Furnishing Intoxicating Drink to Natives, Felonious Branding, Aiding Deserting Seamen and other crimes.
 A typical year saw a total of 700 to 800 convictions for such offenses.

 A Quiet Moment at the Banyan Tree

 No Maui vacation is complete without visiting the Banyan Tree Park in downtown Lahaina.
-This tree began as an eight-foot sapling in 1873.
+This tree began as an eight-foot sapling10 in 1873.
 The tree spreads by dropping roots from its branches, which become additional trunks for the tree.
 Today the tree is sixty feet high and covers most of the two-acre park.